vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 the functionaries of the Liquid federation to selectively reject certain transactions to be included in a block they sign.
 This can delay the operations in the contract.
 If all functionaries do censor the transaction, this can fully deny the execution of the contract.
-This is a risk that is inherent to the structure of the Liquid network as a system, and cannot be mitigated.
+This is a risk that is inherent to the structure of the Liquid network as a system and cannot be mitigated.

 Annex: Example covenant code
 ============================